 - Requests for notice of regulation-making meetings and public hearings on proposed regulations;

 The information contained on this website is provided as a service to the UCF community and does not constitute legal advice.
-While every effort has been made to provide quality information, the authors make no claims, promises, or warranties about the accuracy, completeness, or adequacy of the information contained in or linked to this website and it’s associated sites.
+While every effort has been made to provide quality information, the authors make no claims, promises, or warranties about the accuracy, completeness, or adequacy of the information contained in or linked to this website and its associated sites.
 Legal advice must be tailored to the specific facts and circumstances of each case, laws are constantly changing, and nothing provided herein should be used as a substitute for the advice of your own legal counsel.
 Information on this site may not be relevant or accurate for all jurisdictions.
-The Office of the General Counsel provides legal advice to members of the UCF community solely within the context of the course and scope of their employment with or agents of UCF.
+The Office of the General Counsel provides legal advice to members of the UCF community solely within the context of the course and scope of employment or agency with UCF.
 Any employees should contact us with any questions or provide particular facts and circumstances upon which the Office of the General Counsel attorneys may base their legal advice.
 This office cannot provide legal advice to individuals, personally.